Rafe Pomerance

 Rafe Pomerance (born July 19, 1946) is an American environmentalist.
-He is Chairman of Arctic 21, a network of organizations focused on communicating issues of Arctic climate change to policy-makers and the general public.
-Beginning in the late 1970s, he played a key role in raising awareness of the risks of climate change for United States policy-makers.
+He is a Distinguished Senior Arctic Policy Fellow of the Woodwell Climate Research Center.
+Since the late 1970s, he has played a key role in raising awareness of the risks of climate change for United States policy-makers.
+His role during the period 1979 to 1989 is detailed in the book Losing Earth, by Nathaniel Rich.

 Early life and education

-Pomerance grew up in Greenwich, Connecticut, the son of Josephine (née Wertheim) and architect Ralph Pomerance.
-He is a grandson of Maurice Wertheim, and great-grandson of Henry Morgenthau Sr.
+Pomerance grew up in Cos Cob, Connecticut, the son of peace activist Josephine (née Wertheim) and architect Ralph Pomerance.
+He is a grandson of Maurice Wertheim and Alma Morgenthau, and great-grandson of Henry Morgenthau Sr. He is ethnically Jewish.

 He graduated from Cornell University in 1968, with a B.A. in History.

 Career

-After graduating from university, Pomerance served as a VISTA volunteer.